marcosfavat/dino/Basemaps.md

 - This tool is still in developement and can be buggy or unstable
 - Georef infos are not compatible with others BlenderGIS tools
 - Service in Web Mercator projection do not give reliable distance measurement and are not suitable for precision modelling.
+- It depends on [Pillow](https://pypi.python.org/pypi/Pillow/3.2.0] and optionnaly on GDAL for support of others projections than web mercator.

 Navigation (not yet fully implemented):